cfpb/design-manual/identity/typography.md

 <div class="content-50 content-last">

-### To learn more about making the web accessible to everyone
+### For more information:

-Refer to the [Section 508 Standards Guide].
+To learn more, refer to the http://www.section508.gov.

 [This color contrast tool] is a useful resource for testing the compliance of any color combination.